oclay1st/WFDB/README.md

 This library is pure Java implementation of the Waveform Database(WFDB) specifications.

 ### Features:
-- [x] Parse the header and signals data from different directories
+- [x] Parse WFDB records
 - [x] Support for signal format: 16, 212
+- [x] Support for different signal formats and files
 - [ ] Support for signal format: 8, 24, 80, 160, 310, 311
-- [ ] Parse WFDB file from the same directory
-- [ ] Support for different signal formats and files
 - [ ] Parse ranges of time
 - [ ] Multi-segment support